I'm Symon, StagWeb's Newquay Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

-Belushi's - "Sun, sand, sea and sambucca…" are just some of the great things you'll find at this superb venue in a great location overlooking the beach.
+Belushi's - "Sun, sand, sea and sambuca…" are just some of the great things you'll find at this superb venue in a great location overlooking the beach.

 The Central - One of Newquay's most stylish bars.
 Good food, good music, good times!

-Fistral - Situated right on the beach, Fitral's is a real slice of beach life.
+Fistral Beach Bar - Situated right on the beach, Fitral's is a real slice of beach life.
 A great place to chill out during the day or kick start any big night out.